 2.2 Study results

-[Editor’s Note: Future iterations of this study may consider a sensitivity analysis examining a greater antenna beam contour of the satellite footprint.]

 System 1

 For System 1, the study uses a high gain 3dB contour spot beam with 35 dBi satellite receiver antenna gain, as highlighted in Table 6 above.
 The GSO space station is assumed to be at 100⁰W, with a pointing direction towards the center of the continental U.S. at 100⁰W and 40⁰N.
 The earth station elevation angle – the elevation angle between the footprint center and the space station (E-s direction) – is 43⁰.
 The BS elevation angles towards the satellite are between 30⁰ to 52⁰ above the horizon.
 The footprint is covering only land areas (no large bodies of water), and as a result it includes a large number of BSs.